Chaos on the hypercube: Moments, words, chord diagrams and intersection graphs

 The following map is a bijection between subleading words and interlacing structures of leading words:

 where the $\cdots$ part remains unchanged after the mapping.
-We added underlines on the right to emphasize the map is toward an interlacing structure, instead of the leading word that contains this interlacing structure.
+We added underlines on the right--hand side to emphasize the map is toward an interlacing structure, instead of the leading word that contains this interlacing structure.
 In the context of this mapping, it is convenient for us to adopt a ``jump an alphabet letter'' convention for subleading words: we jump over the alphabet letter that immediately follows (in the alphabet) the letter that appears four times in the word.
 For example, $aaaabb$ and $aaaacc$ are equivalent words, but we prefer the second representation because it is mapped to $ababcc$ without changing the letter $c$.
 Let us also see an example of the inverse mapping.
 The leading word $abcacb$ has two interlacing structures, each will be mapped to a subleading word:

-It is clear the mappings to both directions are injective and hence bijective, because two different objects before mapping can only be different by virtue of the $\cdots$ parts in Eq. \ref{eqn:leadingSubleadingBijection}, the difference is inherited after the mapping.
+It is clear that the mappings in both directions are injective and hence bijective.
 Note each interlacing structure in a leading word corresponds to an intersection in the corresponding chord diagram, so we may also say there is a bijection between subleading words and the intersections of the leading chord diagrams.\footnote{A byproduct of this discussion is that we just completed a bijective proof of the following statement: the total number of intersections among all chord diagrams with $p$ chord is $\frac{1}{3}\binom{p}{2}(2p-1)!!$.
 We can easily generalize the proof to other intersection structures.
 Other proofs of this statement already exist, see for example \cite{Flajolet:1997a,Jia:2018ccl}.}

 We have demonstrated that the bijection \eqref{eqn:leadingSubleadingBijection} allows us to use the interlacing structures in leading words to represent the subleading Wilson loops.
 The remaining question is how to read off the values of the Wilson loops from the leading word interlacing structures.
 Let us recall that for a leading Wilson loop, each interlacing structure in its word representation represents a projection of the path that loops around a plaquette.
 Obviously, after the mapping \eqref{eqn:leadingSubleadingBijection}, this particular interlacing structure is removed, and the leading Wilson loop becomes a subleading Wilson loop in which this plaquette projection gets squashed to a zero-area projection.
 However, this is not the end of the story: it is conceivable that the removal of one interlacing structure interferes with other interlacing structures in the same word, so that more plaquette-shaped projections get squashed as a result.
 We are faced with three possibilities: \begin{enumerate} \item The other interlacing structure that might be interfered with by the removal of $\underline{a}\underline b \underline a \underline b$ is formed by two other alphabet letters, so we have